 The Committee on Inner Asian and Altaic Studies was established in the fall of 1972 for the purpose of stimulating and integrating instruction and research in these areas.
 Harvard is preeminent among the very few universities where Inner Asian and Altaic studies may be pursued.
 Harvard’s library holdings in East European, East Asian, Islamic, and South Asian areas led to a development of strength in the Inner Asian and Altaic fields prior to the actual establishment of this program.
 The research centers and degree programs that exist at Harvard on the four sides of the Inner Asian area have contributed much material directly relevant to the study of this region.
-Harvard possesses outstanding collections in the Arabic, Chinese, Indian, Iranian, Russian , Tibetan, and Turkish languages, which comprise the most important primary sources for the study of this area, as well as in Manchu and Mongolian.
-These collections are variously held by the Widener, Harvard-Yenching, Houghton, Dumbarton Oaks, Gibb, Tozzer, and Fine Arts libraries.
-The East Asian Research Center and Harvard’s microfilm collection also contain important source material.
+Among its vast holding, Harvard possesses outstanding collections in many languages including those of Arabic, Chinese, Indian, Iranian, Russian , Tibetan, and Turkish, which comprise the most important primary sources for the study of this area.
+These collections can be found in the Widener, Harvard-Yenching, Houghton, Dumbarton Oaks, Gibb, Tozzer, Fung and Fine Arts libraries.

 Prerequisites for Admission

 A minimum of two years is required.
-In most cases, however, fulfillment of all requirements for the degree will involve at least one additional year of course work.
+However, fulfillment of all requirements for the degree will involve at least one additional year of course work.
 In consultation with the student, the committee members and advisors will arrange a particular program of study. .

 See GSAS Guide to Admission and Financial Aid or The Graduate School of Arts and Sciences Handbook.